prhero/prhero/README.md

-The GitHub UI for reviewing PR's isn't bad for simple changes but when PR's get larger and more complex it's better to view them in your editor where you can explore the changes in a file tree and view clear diffs.
+The GitHub UI for reviewing PR's isn't bad for simple changes but when PR's get larger and more complex it's better to view them in your editor where you can explore the changes in a file tree with better diffs.

+PRHero is bringing the file tree and rich diff experience to your browser for any pull request on GitHub.
+You don't have to clone the code to see it.
+It's brought about by my current frustrations with the GitHub pull request review experience and my desire to have a fully in browser workflow for reviewing PR's.

 ![](screen.png)